Mosque of Sultan al-Muayyad: Exterior

-The main portal, or muqarnas is set in a pistaq, or rectangular frame, that rises above the mosque's facade.
-This was the last grand portal built in the Mamluk period; it is framed with to the mosque is decorated with finely carved marble bands and kufic calligraphic script.
+The main portal is set in a pishtaq, or rectangular frame, that rises above the mosque's facade.
+It includes a muqarnas canopy or semi-vault above the doorway.
+This was the last grand portal built in the Mamluk period.
+The façade is decorated with finely carved marble bands and kufic calligraphic script.
 The marble was carved in a geometric pattern and decorated by polychromatic stones and colored stucco in high relief.
-The main door is a masterpiece of bronze work taken from the Mosque-Madrassa of Sultan Hassan, while the dome is a typical example of Mamluk stone masonry with a cylindrical base and carved zig-zag pattern.
-The original facades were particularly tall for the period, due to the extra height added by the Fatimid towers at the base of the minarets.
-The facades were decorated with two rows of windows, and shops beneath each wall of the mosque were added in the original plans and remain today.
+The main door is a masterpiece of bronze work taken from the Mosque-Madrasa of Sultan Hasan.
+The dome is a typical example of Mamluk stone masonry with a cylindrical base and carved zig-zag pattern.
+The façades of the mosque are particularly tall for the period, as they were designed to match the height of the existing Fatimid towers that were used as base for the minarets.
+The façades were decorated with two rows of windows, and shops beneath each wall of the mosque were added in the original plans and remain today.
 The shops attached to and around the mosque play an important role in the mosque's upkeep, as a percentage of their earnings go toward maintaining the building and its staff.

 Originally, the mosque was intended to include a symmetrical pair of domed mausoleums flanking a prayer hall; this ambition was curbed when the dome of the second mausoleum was not completed.
-On either side of the prayer hall are funerary chambers, housing the Sultan and his son in one and female members of the Sultan's family in the other.
-The Sultan's chamber has a domed ceiling, as originally planned, while the women's chamber has a plain flat ceiling.
+On either side of the prayer hall are funerary chambers, housing the sultan and his son in the northern chamber and female members of the sultan's family in the southern chamber.
+The sultan's chamber has a domed ceiling, as originally planned, while the women's chamber has a plain flat ceiling.
 This dome is a reduced copy of Faraj's twin domes; because of the large size of the mosque, the dome appears disproportionately small in its setting.